 The spinner activity can display up to four spinners.
 These can be used as random number generators in lessons.
-With the built in activities you can practice BODMAS, algebraic substitution or challenge students to find the rule to produce a result using ×,+,− using the numbers generated.
+With the built in activities you can practice BODMAS, algebraic substitution or challenge students to find the rule to produce a result using addition, subtraction, multiplication and division.

 Finding the rule game